-What’s the best way to find out about a subject?
-Read about it.
+You’ll often be told that you have to read around your subject in order to prepare for your University applications.
 But how do you know what to read?
-Good question.
 Law is notoriously complicated and inaccessible, so it’s hard to know where to start.
-For that reason, I’ve drawn up a list of the ten best books you should read if you think you might want to study Law.
+For that reason, we’ve drawn up a list of the ten books every Law student should read.

-I think it’s really important to keep it simple and interesting when you’re beginning to explore a subject, so I’ve kept away from dry, dense and detailed texts.
+We think it’s really important to keep it simple and interesting when you’re beginning to explore a subject, so we’ve kept away from dry, dense and detailed texts.
 In fact, a lot of the texts suggested below are fiction books.

 1. About Law – Tony Honoré